Interested in knowing how to build a travel app?

 21. Publish your mobile app to the app store

-22. Manage the project
+22. Manage the project to build a travel app

 The scrum master needs to do the following to manage the project: